 EC: The legends we would honor at our event are Michael Jackson, Popping John, Mr. Wiggles, Electric Boogaloos, Mr. Bruk-Up, and BSV.
 Most of the legends who are OG’s within each of our styles.

 Dance Mogul: What are your goals for your crew in the next 5 years?

-EC: Our goals for the next five years would be to become successful paid performers, win more national and international competitions and travel the world.
+EC: Our goals for the next five years would be to become successfully paid performers, win more national and international competitions and travel the world.
 Hopefully be featured in films, television and music videos.
 It would also be great to help take care of ourselves and family doing what we love, which is dance.

 Dance Mogul: Is there anyone you would like to thank for helping you on your journey thus far?

 EC: We would like to thank God because without him we would not be here.
-Also our families for supporting us, our fans and friends and last but not least each other because without each other we wouldn’t have the motivation to keep us going.
+Also, our families for supporting us, our fans and friends and last but not least each other because without each other we wouldn’t have the motivation to keep us going.
 One example of that is our member Mario, a.k.a.
 “Alien BluFeild.”
 We call him the heart of EC because he truly embodies the spirit of EC.
 No matter what we’ve been through he’s had the greatest attitude and always knew what to say to keep us on our feet.
-We would like to say thank you to Dance Mogul Magazine for this opportunity and if ya’ll want to look us up please check us out on YouTube.
+We would like to say thank you to Dance Mogul Magazine for this opportunity and if you’ll want to look us up please check us out on YouTube.
 God bless.